SirRGB/dockdroid/README.md

 #### Other
 (If you know a smarter way to do this please tell me,
-I know the available suibuids can be found with `cat /etc/subuid | grep $USER | cut -d":" -f2`
+I know the available subuids can be found with `cat /etc/subuid | grep $USER | cut -d":" -f2`
 I just do not know if the container uid is predictable,
 it seems to be 1000 for debian/ubuntu and 100 for fedora)